Sasha Pieterse: Film and television

 Other roles Pieterse has had include a 2009 appearance in Without a Trace, and a recurring role as Amanda Strazzulla, an abandoned daughter, in Heroes.
 In 2011, she appeared as Amy Loubalu in the Disney Channel Original Movie Geek Charming, and also as a teenage girl in the film X-Men: First Class.
 Later, Pieterse appeared in the film G.B.F. and in an episode of Hawaii Five-0 as a terrorist pupil named Dawn Hatfield.
-Pieterse played Japonica Fenway, a young lady involved with cocaine, in the film Inherent Vice (2014), based on the novel of the same name by Thomas Pynchon.
+Pieterse played Japonica Fenway in the film Inherent Vice (2014), based on the novel of the same name by Thomas Pynchon.
 In September 2017, Pieterse was announced as one of the celebrities to compete on the 25th season of Dancing with the Stars.
 She was paired with professional dancer Gleb Savchenko.
-They were the 4th couple eliminated, on October 16, 2017, finishing in 10th place.
+They were the fourth couple eliminated, on October 16, 2017, finishing in 10th place.

 On August 16, 2021, Deadline announced that Pieterse had been cast in Netflix's film adaptation of Annie Barrows’ New York Times bestselling book series Ivy + Bean alongside Jesse Tyler Ferguson, Jane Lynch and Nia Vardalos.
-In July 2023, Deadline reported that Pieterse had been cast in psychological thriller film The Image of You (2024), starring in a dual roles of twin sisters of Anna and Zoe.
+In July 2023, Deadline Hollywood reported that Pieterse had been cast in psychological thriller film The Image of You (2024), starring in a dual roles of twin sisters of Anna and Zoe.